jschuh/klipper-macros/README.md

 * Double check that you followed the [installation instructions](#installation) and are not seeing any console or log errors.
+* Ensure that you're running the most current version of stock Klipper, and not a fork or otherwise altered or outdated copy.
+* Ensure you're using the most current version of these macros and haven't made changes to any files in the `klipper-macros` directory.
-* Ensure you've restarted Klipper after any config changes.
+* Ensure that you've restarted Klipper after any updates or config changes.
-* Run `CHECK_KM_CONFIG` in the Klipper console and fix any errors it reports (it won't output anything if there are no config errors).
+* Run `CHECK_KM_CONFIG` in the Klipper console and fix any errors it reports to the console and/or logs (it won't output anything if no config errors were detected).
-* Run `_INIT_SURFACES` in the Klipper console to validate that bed surfaces are being initialized without any errors.
+* Run `_INIT_SURFACES` in the Klipper console to validate that bed surfaces are being initialized without any errors reported to the console and/or logs.

 # Reporting Bugs